atypon/S2AND/README.md

 `aws s3 sync --no-sign-request s3://ai2-s2-research-public/s2and-release data/`

-(Alternatively, you can run `gsuil -m cp -r gs://pkg-datasets-regional-3da58327/datasets/S2AND/data data/`)
+(Alternatively, you can run `gsutil -m cp -r gs://pkg-datasets-regional-3da58327/datasets/S2AND/data data/`)

 Note that this software package comes with tools specifically designed to access and model the dataset.